A Flexible Generative Framework for Graph-based Semi-supervised Learning: Approach

 \vpara{Supervised loss.} As our main task is to conduct classification with the approximate posterior model, similar with \citet{kingma2014semi}, we add an additional supervised loss to better train the approximate posterior model:

 The total loss is controlled by a weight hyper-parameter $\eta$,

 We could rewrite the total loss in an alternative way as follows,

 which provides a connection between the proposed generative framework and existing graph neural networks.
-The fourth term $- \eta \cdot \log q_{\vphi}(\Yobs|\mX, G)$ provides supervised information from labeled data for the approximate posterior GCN or GAT, while the other three terms can be viewed as additional regularizations: the learned GCN or GAT is encouraged to support the generative model and also not go far away from the marginal $p_{\vtheta}(\rmY|\rmX)$ without information from the graph.
+The fourth term $- \eta \cdot \log q_{\vphi}(\Yobs|\mX, G)$ provides supervised information from labeled data for the approximate posterior GCN or GAT, while the other three terms can be viewed as additional regularizations: the learned GCN or GAT is encouraged to support the generative model of the graph, and not to go far away from $p_{\vtheta}(\rmY|\rmX)$.

 \vpara{Negative edge sampling.} For both LSM and SBM based models, the probability $p_{\vtheta}(\rmG|\rmX, \rmY)$ factorizes to the production of probabilities of all possible edges.
 Calculating the log-likelihood of it requires enumeration of all possible $(i, j)$ pairs where $i, j \in \{1, 2, \cdots, n\}$, which results in a $\gO(n^2)$ computational cost at each epoch.
 In practice, instead of going through all $(i, j)$ pairs, we only calculate the probabilities of the edges observed in the graph and a set of "negative edges" randomly sampled from the $(i, j)$ pairs where edges do not exist.
 This practical trick, named negative sampling, is commonly used in the training of word embeddings~\cite{mikolov2013efficient} and graph embeddings~\cite{tang2015line}.